 The graduate program also emphasizes the importance of teaching.
 All of our Ph.D. students receive hands-on training and experience in teaching.
 Our training program includes an orientation workshop for new teaching assistants, a teaching seminar for Ph.D students, and an opportunity for Ph.D students to design and teach their own courses.The university also offers extensive resources including the Graduate Teaching Academy through the University of Oklahoma Center for Teaching Excellence.

 We strive to provide funding to all of our graduate students through assistantship positions.
 We also offer opportunities for summer funding through the Helen Riddle Fellowship Fund.
 To assist with travel to national and international conferences, the department and university also provide travel grants to graduate students who are presenting their own research.

-Over the years, the department has placed its graduates in tenure-track jobs in universities and colleges including the University of Nevada – Las Vegas, the University of Wisconsin – River Falls, and the University of Louisiana – Lafayette.
+Over the years, the department has placed its graduates in tenure-track jobs in universities and colleges including Brigham Young University, the University of Arkansas - Fayetteville, the University of Nevada – Las Vegas, the University of Wisconsin – River Falls, and the University of Louisiana – Lafayette.
 Our graduates have also achieved positions in a wide variety of public and private agencies including the Oklahoma Department of Corrections and the Oklahoma Department of Human Services.

 If you are interested in applying to our graduate program, please download our application packet.
-If you have questions about the application process, contact Susan McPherson, the graduate secretary, at email@example.com or (405) 325-1751.
-If you have questions about the program, contact Dr. Trina Hope, the graduate director, at firstname.lastname@example.org or (405) 325-3647.
+If you have questions about the application process or about the program, contact Dr. Trina Hope, the graduate director, at email@example.com or (405) 325-3647.